cawel/notes-binder/en/documentaries/The Story of India/Episode 4 - Ages of Gold.md

 During the dark ages of Europe (400 AD), India has a Golden Age

-## tale of Rama
+## Tale of Rama
-* the god who came down to Earth as a king who defeated evil and ruled with justice
+* a story about the god who came down to Earth as a king who defeated evil and ruled with justice
 * 300 versions of the Rama story in 20 different languages
 * the "Bible of India"
 * 31 days of performance of the plays of the story of Rama